 Ambassadorships are 12 months long (however opportunities will be provided to current and alumni ambassadors throughout the life of the program).
 Each Ambassador would be involved in:

-- Advocacy opportunities and two or three strategically selected public engagement activities arranged with/by AAAS.
-Ambassadors' presentations will draw from the messaging created by AAAS with the Lemelson Foundation and outside experts, tying in each individual's personal stories of success.
+- Advocacy opportunities and two strategically-selected public engagement activities arranged with/by AAAS.
+(Ambassadors' presentations will draw from personal stories/advice and messaging created by AAAS with the Lemelson Foundation and outside experts) or speak at one engagement and write a 1-2 page briefing paper on an agreed upon invention-oriented topic;

 - An "end-of-the-program" symposium, to engage media, policy makers, and the public.
 The "transitioning" symposia will be held in a strategically chosen location to give Ambassadors the collective ability to inform policy makers, government, industry and non-profits and to help create a national conversation on the importance of invention.

 The application process will be in two phases.
 1) All applications will be reviewed by a selection committee.
-2) If your application is chosen for the final round, you must be available for a second interview (remotely).
+2) If your application is chosen for the final round, you must be available for an interview (remotely) during the week of May 18-19, 2017.

 All are welcome to apply regardless of race, ethnicity, culture, age, abilities, gender, sexual orientation, and religion.